Fomode3D/Documentation/node.md

 | Equivalent ID | ID if the [equivalent](https://github.com/GEO-Protocol/specs-protocol/blob/master/trust_lines/trust_lines.md#trust-lines-equivalents) in which TL (Trust Line) should be opened: an integer greater than 0. |

 Returns no more than `Count` of Trust Lines that are present on the node and corresponds to the received `offset` and `equivalent`.
-`todo:` add link to te transaction in source code.
+`todo:` add link to the transaction in source code.

 ### Example
 ```